kushalahuja02/Analysing-Property-Prices-and-Attributes-of-Chifley-Sydney/README.md

 For detailed analysis and findings, refer to the 'analysis' section.

 ## Usage

-***Using the Tableau Workbook***
+**Working with the Excel Workbook**

-This project includes a pre-designed Tableau workbook that allows for in-depth analysis and visualization of property market data.
-Here's how to use it:
+This project utilizes an Excel workbook for the analysis and visualization of property market data.
+Below are the steps to use the Excel file effectively:

+Opening and Navigating the Workbook
-Download the Workbook: After cloning this repository, navigate to the 'tableau' directory.
-Here, you'll find the Tableau workbook file (with a .twbx extension).
+Download the Workbook: After cloning this repository, find the Excel workbook file in the 'data' or 'excel' directory.

-Open Tableau: Launch Tableau or Tableau Public on your computer.
-If you don't have Tableau installed, you can download it from the official Tableau website or use Tableau Public.

-Load the Workbook: In Tableau, select 'Open' and navigate to the downloaded Tableau workbook file.
-Open the file to load the workbook.

-***Interacting with Visualizations***

-Explore the Visualizations: The workbook contains various pre-built visualizations and dashboards.
-Explore these by clicking on different tabs within the workbook.

-Filter and Drill-down: Use the interactive features such as filters and drill-down options to explore different aspects of the data.
-These tools allow for a customized view and deeper analysis.

-## Visit My Tableau Public Profile
-Alternatively, you can directly view the visualizations and dashboards on my Tableau Public profile:

-Visit Here: Kushal Ahuja's Tableau Public Profile (https://public.tableau.com/app/profile/kushal.ahuja/vizzes) This link leads to a collection of my visualizations and analyses, including the ones relevant to this project.
+Open in Excel: Launch Microsoft Excel on your computer and open the downloaded workbook.

+Exploring Data and Visualizations
+Explore Sheets: The workbook is organized into different sheets, each containing specific types of data or visualizations.

 ## Contributing
 Contributions to this project are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.